Percy Pilcher: Aviation career

 Later that year Pilcher met Otto Lilienthal, who was the leading expert in gliding in Germany.
 These discussions led to Pilcher building two more gliders, The Beetle and The Gull.
-Based on the work of his mentor Otto Lilienthal, in 1895–1896 Pilcher built a glider called Hawk with which he broke the world distance record when he flew 250 m (820 ft) at the grounds of Stanford Hall near Lutterworth in Leicestershire, England.
+Based on the work of his mentor Otto Lilienthal, in 1895–1896 Pilcher built a glider called Hawk with which he broke the world distance record when he flew 250 m (820 ft) in 1897 on the grounds of Stanford Hall, Leicestershire.
 His sister Ella Pilcher was involved with his work, stitching the fabric wings of his planes and assisting with his experiments and test flights.
 She appears in photos taken at the time of Pilcher's public flights.

 Pilcher set his sights on making powered flights.
 He developed a triplane that was to include a 4 hp (3 kW) engine.
 In order to develop a suitable internal combustion engine to power the aircraft, Pilcher teamed up with the motor engineer Walter Gordon Wilson, and created a company called Wilson-Pilcher.
 Wilson was later to become credited by the 1919 Royal Commission on Awards to Inventors as the co-inventor of the tank, along with Sir William Tritton.
 However, construction of the triplane put him heavily into debt, and Pilcher needed sponsorship to complete his work.